Graduates of Accredited Canadian Programs

 - Official transcripts of all your graduate coursework specifically in speech-language pathology and audiology.
 Official transcripts are issued by the university and sent directly to NBASLPA.
 If program requirements have been completed but official transcripts are not available at the time of application, an official letter from the director of your Master’s program, verifying that you have completed all required coursework and supervised clinical hours of the program, will be accepted until official transcripts are available.

 - Successful completion of the Canadian Entry-to-Practice Exam for Speech-Language Pathologists/Audiologists (CETP Exam - AUD/SLP).
 The CETP Exam is offered by Speech-Language and Audiology Canada (SAC) three times per year, in the spring, summer and fall.
 Students can register for the examination by visiting the Speech-Language & Audiology Canada website.
 Exam results are to be sent directly to NBASLPA from the SAC.
+You can apply to NBASLPA prior to registering with the SAC for an exam date.

 - Proof of identity by submitting a copy of a passport or other government-issued photo identification showing current legal name.